 Reg. §20.2056(b)-7(h), Example 6 (p.
-70) - provides that, where executor can elect portion of a trust as QTIP, the executor is not considered to have a power to appoint property to another person.
+71) - provides that, where an executor can elect a portion of a trust as QTIP, the executor is not considered to have a (disqualifying) power to appoint property to another person.

-Therefore, QTIP eligibility does exist for the property transferred into the marital deduction trust ("B" trust) for the spouse.
+Therefore, QTIP eligibility does exist for that property ultimately transferred into the marital deduction trust (the "B" trust) for the spouse.

-Protecting Against Drafting Errors
+Protecting Against Drafting Errors p.72

-p.71

 - 1) Include a "savings clause"?
-What effect of a "generic statement of intent" that desiring QTIP treatment (after specifying QTIP trust terms)? - 2) What if merely providing in the will (or the revocable trust agreement) that a trust is to be established consistent with the statutory requirements of the QTIP provisions (as existing as of the time of death)?
+What effect of a "generic statement of intent" that desiring QTIP status (after noting QTIP trust terms)? - 2) What if merely providing in the will (or the revocable trust agreement) that a trust is to be established consistent with the statutory requirements of the QTIP provisions (as existing as of the time of death)? - 3) Litigation how rescue the deduction?
+What evidence & evidentiary rules?

-Tax Effects at Death of Surviving Spouse p.71
+Tax Effects at Death of Surviving Spouse p.72

 - 1) Inclusion of the QTIP trust assets in the gross estate of the surviving spouse Code §2044. - 2) Where is the estate tax payment to be sourced from?
-P. 71.
+P. 72-73.
 How is the estate tax amount attributable to the included QTIP assets determined?
 See Code §2207A.
 Note that a "stacking," not a proportional, approach applies to making determination.
 Waive this reimbursement right?
 QTIP trust reduced?
 No.

-Make a protective QTIP election? p.73
+Make a protective QTIP election? p.74